shaolim/tripla-assignments/dynamic-pricing/README.md

 ### Scenario 3: API Timeout

-HTTP client timeouts (10s open, 30s read) protect against hanging connections.
+HTTP client timeouts protect against hanging connections.
 On timeout, a 503 error is returned.

 ### Scenario 4: Redis Unavailable

 The service will fail gracefully with a 503 error.
 In production, Redis should be deployed with replication for high availability.

+### Scenario 5: Leader Crashes Mid-Request

+If the leader process crashes while fetching from the API:

+1. **Followers timeout after 15s** → Return 503 error to users
+2. **Lock auto-expires after 60s** → Allows new leader election

 ---